bkper/clasp-types/README.md

 The clasp-types was originally created as a foundation for the [BkperApp] library and it's [Sheets] and [Forms] Add-ons, with inspirations on the [API Extractor] and previous work from [grant], [motemen] and [mtgto] - thank you guys :-)

-> Note: The library must be written in Typescript.

 # Server Library